What to Expect from Clients in a Post-COVID Content Marketplace

 Textbroker writers cannot divulge personal details due to their contractual obligations.
 However, there is nothing wrong with thanking a customer for a positive rating.
 You can also ask how a client (or business) has been coping with the current health situation in order to build a more in-depth relationship.
 This is an excellent way to foster loyalty over time.
 Furthermore, customers who identify with a writer on a personal level are more likely to request slight article changes via the Textbroker messaging service as opposed to asking for a full revision.

-Without being overly flippant or optimistic in regards to the current scenario, it looks as if we are finally emerging from a serious global health crisis.
+Without being overly flippant or optimistic in regards to the current scenario, it looks as if we are finally coming to grips with a serious global health crisis.
 Writers who are able to leverage the opportunities at their disposal should enjoy an unimagined level of professional success in the future.
-If you are looking to take your Textbroker presence to the next level, feel free to implement the suggestions outlined above.
-Even the loftiest of goals could soon become a tangible reality.
+If you are looking to take your Textbroker presence to the next level, with the suggestions outlined above, even the loftiest of goals could soon become a tangible reality.